Sonnet 91

 Sonnet 91 is one of 154 sonnets written by the English playwright and poet William Shakespeare.
 It is a member of the Fair Youth sequence, in which the poet expresses his love towards a young man.

 Paraphrase

 Some people delight in their noble ancestry; some in their abilities; some in their wealth or strength; some in their hunting animals.
 But I don't take joy in any of these things because I have something even better: To me your love is better than noble ancestry, wealth, expensive clothes or hunting animals.
-And as long as I have you, I feel prouder than anyone else.
+And as long as I have you, I feel prouder than is anyone else.
 But I am also cursed in only a single thing: that if you stop loving me, I will become the most wretched person.

 Structure

 Sonnet 91 is an English or Shakespearean sonnet.
 The English sonnet has three quatrains, followed by a final rhyming couplet.
 It follows the typical rhyme scheme of the form, ABAB CDCD EFEF GG, and is composed in iambic pentameter, a type of poetic metre based on five pairs of metrically weak/strong syllabic positions.
 The 11th line exemplifies a regular iambic pentameter: